RuiqiZhang99/ProxFly/README.md

-# ProxFly
-The official codebase of manuscript “ProxFly: Robust Control for Close Proximity Quadcopter Flight via Residual Reinforcement Learning"
+# ProxFly: Robust Control for Close Proximity Quadcopter Flight via Residual Reinforcement Learning
+Hi there!
+This is the official codebase of our ProxFly paper.
+Code will be released soon.